YoshiKitaguchi/CS390NIP-lab0/README.md

 This is the python file for CS39NIP lab0
 # Custom neural net:

+Paragraph: implement sigmoid and its derivative and followed the slides and stackover flow the answer to do this part.
+Desicriptions at below.
+I added the code on wherever I need to add the code, which is already indicated in the skeleton code.

 1. implemented _sigmoid function

 2. implemented _sigmoidDerivative function (based on https://math.stackexchange.com/questions/78575/derivative-of-sigmoid-function-sigma-x-frac11e-x)